Wang-Shiyu/CEPREI-LABORATORY/index.md

-#Software Project Management
+# Software Project Management

 *Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.*

-**I don't want to be a programmer coding in office all my life...**
+*I don't want to be a programmer coding in office all my life...*

-**Programmers have little room of improvement in both salaries and skills when they reach middle age.
+*Programmers have little room of improvement in both salaries and skills when they reach middle age.
 And it comes...996.
-So I need to cultivate my project management skills** (not major, computer skills priorities)**——FROM NOW ON —— to be a Team Leader. ** [^2019 7-4 16:15 ]
+So I need to cultivate my project management skills (not major, computer skills priorities) ——FROM NOW ON ——  to be a Team Leader.*  <sup>2019 7-4 16:15 </sup>

 This repository will collect some documents about software engineering management.
 Keep update...

-##Internship in CEPREI LABORATORY
+## Internship in CEPREI LABORATORY

 *2019.6.25-2019.7.30*